How To Look Up Charges on Someone Fast Using the “Police Method”

 Federal Warrant Searches

-Federal warrant searches allow interested parties to look into warrant records in all 50 states.
-Those looking to pass a background check with a warrant have leeway in some states, but most often warrants still show up on federal records.
+Federal warrant status inquiry allows interested parties to look into warrant records in all 50 states.
+Those looking to successfully clear a background check with a warrant have leeway in some states, but most often warrants still show up on federal records.
 The U.S. Marshal’s Service offers access to national warrant records as well through the Warrant Information System or WIN.
 This system tracks:

 • Federal warrants to aid fugitive investigations